Updated: Mar 1

 Today I am passing along a friendly reminder for you to hydrate!
-If that’s all you need, then don’t even read on!
+If that's all you need, then don't even read on!
 Enjoy your glass of water.
-But if you are looking for a reason to procrastinate along with getting an accurate amount of how much water your body needs daily….then DO read on!
+But, if you're looking for a reason to procrastinate a task, or have some time to spare, then DO read on to find out an accurate amount of how much water your body needs daily!

 I don't know about you, but I am completely fascinated by the fact that the human body is more than half water!!
 If this has you in awe as much as it does me, can you please let me know, so I can rest assured I'm not the only NERD here!!!! 🤓🤓🤓🤓🤓